To the tune of 205,000 square feet, Sanford Health continues to expand its orthopedic care skyward.

 Investing in rural health care

-Joshua Crabtree, M.D., president of Sanford Clinic in Sioux Falls, said the decision to build the orthopedic hospital was made with patients’ best interests in mind.
+Joshua Crabtree, M.D., vice president of Sanford Clinic in Sioux Falls, said the decision to build the orthopedic hospital was made with patients’ best interests in mind.

 “Our patients are going to be impacted by the advances in technology, the advances in instrumentation and advances in technique.
 We’re committed to taking care of people.

 “When we put a building like this in place and we make a commitment like this, it really solidifies our intention to be the premier rural health care provider in the country.
 We are part of the community, and we will always be part of this community,” said Dr. Crabtree.

 The orthopedic hospital’s anticipated opening date is fall of 2025.

 - Joint Commission gives Sanford ‘gold’ in orthopedic services

 - Sanford named top orthopedics hospital in S.D.

 - GI medical education will be part of new building at Sanford